 Other regulations pertaining to fossicking and prospecting

-- The website of Mineral Resources Tasmania has two sets of regulations for fossicking and prospecting, here and here.
+- The website of Mineral Resources Tasmania has an information page on Prospecting and Fossicking in Tasmania.

 - If you have a prospecting licence, there will also be regulations printed on your physical licence.

 - If you plan to fossick within a mineral tenement or licence area (mining lease, exploration licence), MRT helpfully provide a pro-forma approval to prospect within a tenement.

 - Much of the library at Mineral Resources Tasmania is digitised.

 - The National Library of Australia’s Trove Database contains a huge amount of digitised, out-of-copyright material, including most newspapers.

 - LISTmap can be used to overlay land ownership and reserve category data over maps of Tasmania.
 NOTE: Mineral tenements in LISTmap are often not up to date, for those use MRTmap.

 - Geoscience Australia have plenty of online tools, including scans of all 1:250,000 geological maps of Australia.

 - Bedrock Dreams.
 Based in the US and mostly about US gold, but this blog has a HUGE amount of advice and know-how which equally applies over here.